 If dad is busy, I often suggest arranging some of your more important appointments, such as the anatomy scan, to accommodate his schedule.
-During these first few appointments, the risk for complications and miscarriage is higher, so it can be beneficial to have someone there to hold mom’s hand and help her cope with any unwelcomed news.
+During these first few appointments, the risk for complications and miscarriage is higher, so it can be beneficial to have someone there to hold your hand and help you cope with any unwelcome news.

 Most of all, I suggest to my patients to enroll in a childbirth education class at your local hospital.
 This is a great way to get dad involved and he can learn ways to help from an instructor.
 Classes may also provide an opportunity for him to meet other dads and relatable friends.